RyanLoringCooper/LinuxCommConnection/README.md

 }
 ```

-The header to include the library if it is installed is:
+The headers to include the library, if it is installed is:
 ```
 #include <LinuxCommConnection/SerialConnection.h>
 ```